ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file shows the way environment variables can be called inside the launch files.
-Environment variables can be used to define namespaces for distinguishing nodes on different computers or robots.
+Environment variables can be used to define or push namespaces for distinguishing nodes on different computers or robots.

 Running launch files
 --------------------